MusaAqeel/Formula-Invaders/README.md

 # Formula-Invaders

 Thanks for downloading Formula Invaders.
-To run the program here are the steps
+Read the folowing to run the program.

 ## Mac Users:
 Download the latest version of [python](https://www.python.org/downloads/) from the offical website